-Always turn around and look at the paintings on the wall on the other side of the room from the super famous ones.
+Always turn around and look at the paintings on the wall on the other side of the room from the super famous ones in museums such as the Louvre.
 The silly thing about the Mona Lisa is that it is hanging on the wall in the Venetian Sixteenth Century gallery, despite Leonardo being Florentine.
 They did this because it is a such a huge gallery, needed to hold the gigantic Veronese painting above and the crowds wanting to see the Mona Lisa–the rest of the Leonardo da Vinci paintings are in another room.
 There are actually a bunch of really famous paintings, such as Titian’s Pastoral Concert, that are in many ways more important than the Mona Lisa hanging in the gallery that art historians would want to look at longer.
 The cattle corrals that funnel people through the lines to see a painting that is behind bulletproof glass–and that next to no actual artists during the Renaissance would have actually seen–are a distraction from seeing the other critical masterpieces in room.

 Ironically, I spent much of the time in the Louvre looking at masterpieces all by myself as 70% of the visitors packed themselves into 30% of the galleries on the other side of the museum.
 I got to enjoy some of the best Rembrandt paintings in Europe outside of the Netherlands and the entire Peter Paul Rubens Marie de Medici Cycle with no more than a dozen people around.
 This on a day when museum attendance was high.
 In all seriousness, away from the popular galleries the Louvre was no more crowded than the Saint Louis Art Museum on an average Saturday.
 It rocked.